MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## How many UDFs are created?

-Each instance of a WebView2 control is associated with a UDF.
+Each instance of a WebView2 control is associated with a user data folder (UDF).

 Each WebView2 session must have a UDF.
 There's only 1 active UDF per WebView2 session.